system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 14. Follow the steps to [Replace the CPU Cooler Shroud.](#replacing-the-shroud)
 15. Follow the steps to [Replace the Top Case.](#replacing-the-top-case)

-**NOTE: DO NOT use your Thelio without thermal paste.** Steps 11-12 above are there to help you reassemble your machine if you are not yet ready to apply new Thermal Paste.
-Running the machine without Thermal Paste could result in overheating, system shutdowns and possibly damage to the internal components.

 <!--[PICTURES NEEDED]-->